KBNLwikimedia/Wikibase-resources/README.md

-# Wikibase-resources
+# Wikibase resources
-A collection of resources, links and knowlegde related to Wikibase, curated by KB, national library of the Netherlands.
+A collection of resources, overviews, links and knowlegde related to Wikibase, curated by KB, national library of the Netherlands.

 Originally extracted from the presentation Introduction Wikibase, the basics, 7 sept 2023 for employeees of KB, nation liobraru ogf the Nethlrands
 Lonks to WMC, Zenodo

+This page is maintained by Olaf Janssen, Wikimedia coordinator of KB [Wikidata user page](https://www.wikidata.org/wiki/User:OlafJanssen) + [Expert page on kb.nl](https://www.kb.nl/over-ons/experts/olaf-janssen)

+Latest update: 5-9-2023

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX